The ABC Data Exchange

 Major Findings

-Black, Hispanic/Latino, and residents with lower incomes had lower levels of educational attainment than their respective counterparts.
+Black, Hispanic/Latino, and men 25 and older had lower levels of educational attainment than their respective counterparts.

 Educational Attainment